Zazzles2908/Augment_Agent_Evolution_v2/documents/stack/00_stack_overview.md

 Key decisions
 - 2000-dim embeddings to match pgvector index limit (Supabase docs)
-- NVFP4 quantization for GPU fit and speed; Triton for concurrency
+- Quantisation: FP8 for embeddings; NVFP4 for reranker, Docling, and GLM‑4.5 Air; Triton for concurrency
 - Strong monitoring: collect metrics from Triton at :8002/metrics

 Next